atiw003/hg2github/README.md

   do, anyway.
 * git allows fewer chars in tags than hg, so if there are tags with spaces in your mercurial repository, they won't be properly sync'd.
 You'll get error messages like:
-  error: refusing to create funny ref 'refs/tags/last change before major code purge/reorg' remotely A solution is to grab the patch from this fork of hg-git: git://github.com/schacon/hg-git
+  `error: refusing to create funny ref 'refs/tags/last change before major code purge/reorg' remotely` A solution is to grab the patch from this fork of hg-git: git://github.com/lloyd/hg-git